SeisComP/main/apps/tools/scdb/descriptions/scdb.rst

 from one database to another.

 For that it does not connect to a messaging server but reads data from XML files and writes it to the database.
+Multiple input files can be specified by providing the '--input' option multiple times with separate filenames.

 .. warning::